 As a rule, your septic tank should not be giving off odors.
-It is a sealed unit and designed to lock both the waste and odors in the tank.
-So if you can smell septic tank odors in your house (rotten egg smell) it’s a warning.
-We’re going to cover the septic tank smells, if you should be concerned, and what to do about them.
+It is a sealed unit designed to lock both the waste and odors in the tank.
+So if you can smell septic tank odors in your house (rotten egg smell), it’s a warning.
+We will cover the septic tank smells if you should be concerned and what to do about them.

-Septic tank smells are caused by sewer gases in the septic system that are escaping one way or another.
-The gases can include methane, hydrogen sulfide and carbon dioxide, enough of these gases can be harmful or even life ending (some cause explosions).
+Septic tank smells are caused by sewer gases in the septic system that is escaping one way or another.
+The gases can include methane, hydrogen sulfide, and carbon dioxide, enough of these gases can be harmful or even life-ending (some cause explosions).

-Over time these gases build up and are usually contained in your septic tank but if you’re smelling them in your house there could be an issue that you need to identify.
+Over time these septic tank gases build up and are usually contained in your septic tank, but if you smell them in your house, there could be an issue that you need to identify.

 If you’re experiencing septic tank smells outside, you will want to check around the tank itself.
-There are a few places that the sewage odor can be coming from.
+There are a few places where the sewage odor, or sewer gas odor, can be coming from.

-One last thing is that if you have a new tank, perhaps you just build a custom home, then you may be the victim of a bad installation.
+One last thing is that if you have a new septic tank, perhaps you just build a custom home, then you may be the victim of a bad installation.
 Contact your builder to see what needs to be done.
-This was our case, the tank had cracked and they needed to excavate the tank and repair it.
+This was our case, the septic tank had cracked, and they needed to excavate the tank and repair it.

 Leach field smells